sreeharshan1533-dot/-Project-Title-DML-devisree/README.md

 Project Description

-This project contains a Python implementation of Double Machine Learning for causal inference.
+This project implements Double Machine Learning for causal inference using Python.
-The notebook focuses on estimating the Average Treatment Effect using machine learning based residualization techniques.
+The main objective of the project is to estimate the Average Treatment Effect using a residualization based machine learning approach.
-The project is created for academic learning and practice purposes.
+The project is developed for academic learning purposes.

 File Information

 The repository contains a Jupyter Notebook named DML_Devisree.ipynb.
-The notebook includes Python code, explanations, and output results.
+The notebook includes data generation code, model implementation, and output results.
-All implementation is done using Python libraries.

-Concepts Covered
+Concepts Implemented

-Data generation for causal inference
-Treatment and outcome modeling
-Residualization using machine learning models
+Synthetic data generation for causal inference Treatment model and outcome model estimation Residualization using machine learning models
-Average Treatment Effect estimation
-Basic understanding of Double Machine Learning workflow
+Average Treatment Effect estimation using Double Machine Learning

 Requirements